stephanGarland/intro-to-x/mysql/mysql-101-0.md

 You'll need to have a MySQL client.
 In no particular order, options are [DBeaver](https://dbeaver.io/) (GUI), [MySQL Workbench](https://www.mysql.com/products/workbench/) (GUI), [mysql-client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) (TUI), and others.
 Note that the server is currently using a self-signed TLS certificate, which some clients may complain about.
 MySQL Workbench and msyql-client are proven to work without issue.
 Also note that mysql-client is available via [Homebrew](https://formulae.brew.sh/formula/mysql-client), but it won't symlink by default, so you'll need to do something like `brew link --force mysql-client`.

+WARNING: MySQL Workbench may not work with M1/M2 (ARM) Macs.

 ## Introduction

 ## What is SQL?